 Retired Master Sergeant Dennis E. Schreiner

-To send flowers in memory of Dennis E "Denny" Schreiner, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Dennis E "Denny" Schreiner, please visit our Heartfelt Sympathies Store.

 June 19, 1936 - April 18, 2019

 Retired Master Sergeant Dennis E. Schreiner, 82, has received his final orders, “To Guard the Gates of Heaven”.
 He was a resident of Cashmere and a former longtime resident of Oak Harbor and peacefully passed away on Thursday, April 18, 2019.